alexzarboulas/GeoGuessr2-World/README.md

 - Designed for execution across ~16,000 L8 regions

 ### `visualize_valid_grids.py`
-- Generates an interactive HTML map (shown as a .jpg below) of all Level 8 grid cells, color-coded by status:
+- Generates an interactive HTML map of all Level 8 grid cells, color-coded by status:
   - Green: Grid intersects land and has image data
   - Blue: Grid is ocean-only
   - Gray: Grid intersects land but no usable images found